keyan-m/plutus-js-bridge/README.md

    Note that the names of the JSON files are used as the names of the generated functions.

-   So in the example above, `js/datums.js` will have such a content:
+   So in the example above, `js/datums.js` will have such contents:
    ```js
    export function makeDatumA(...){...}
    export function makeDatumB(...){...}